budgetdevv/InsidePacketProcessor/README.md

 # InsidePacketProcessor
 A serializer that automatically deserializes a Stream to the correct type!
 Uses protobuf-net internally.

 Note: As it uses protobuf-net internally, you will have to include the appropriate attributes inside the class / struct you're registering!
 More info can be found @ https://github.com/protobuf-net/protobuf-net !
+Examples can be found in Tests/Test c;

 # Notable features include